There are a number of festivals, holidays and other events celebrated in Saint Martin each year.

 Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in Saint Martin's main municipalities.July 14: Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
+This holiday celebrates the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 It is commemorated with a variety of events throughout Saint Martin, including parades, street parties, dances and fireworks, all in a festive atmosphere.August 15: Assumption Day (national holiday)

 During his second voyage, Columbus spotted the island on this day in 1493 when passing through the Lesser Antilles and named it after Saint Martin of Tours, whose feast day is November 11.
 To commemorate its discovery by Europeans, many concerts and other types of events are organised to celebrate the island's rich cultural heritage, ranging from culinary delights to arts and crafts.December 25: Christmas (national holiday) December 31: New Year's Eve (national event)